 The lessons learned from this study will inform these fledgling campaigns as well as what are likely to become regular national COVID-19 vaccination campaigns in the future.
 How to reach priority populations, how to track vaccination status at the individual and populations levels, and how to ensure coverage at regional and national levels are all key questions that will inform us about the nature of public health and primary care/family medicine cooperation.
 We are surveying what is presently occurring, and what lessons may be transferrable across contexts.

-Introducing the FM Pivot Educational InitiativeThe COVID-19 pandemic has caused the largest and most rapid disruption to the practices and training of family physicians since the inception of our profession in the mid-20th century.
+FM Pivot Educational InitiativeThe COVID-19 pandemic has caused the largest and most rapid disruption to the practices and training of family physicians since the inception of our profession in the mid-20th century.
 It has revealed gaps in the capacity of our health care systems, but it has also led to a surge in resiliency, innovation, and gained experience as primary care providers and educators adapt to this new paradigm.
 We have an opportunity to expand on this interest and energy to collectively strengthen our system and build our capacity to manage the next emergent crisis when it arises.

 The FM Pivot Educational Initiative has been developed by a team of global Besrour Centre partners to help family physicians and family medicine educators prepare for similar challenges in the future within their own contexts.
 It will feature interactive educational modules, platforms for discussion, and opportunities for sharing resources.

 Our next module “How to Adapt Your Teaching in Crisis: Lessons from the pandemic” is now available!
 Learn more about the modules (currently available in English only).

 To access this module and an introductory module on the FM Pivot initiative, we welcome you to register for free via one of the links below:

 - Directly on the FM Pivot course page at fmpivot.ca